 A new era of Brevard College athletics began in 2006 as the Tornados initiated the transition process from the NAIA to NCAA Division II while also adding football, cycling and cheerleading as varsity sports.
 Brevard College was officially granted active NCAA Division II and South Atlantic Conference membership status on September 1, 2008.
-In the inaugural year of competition, seven team sports recorded their first South Atlantic Conference win, four team sports earned a conference tournament bid, and women's tennis competed for a conference tournament championship finishing up as tournament runners up.
+In just two years of eligibility, every single BC Athletic team has either recorded a South Atlantic Conference win or made it to the postseason South Atlantic Conference tournament.
+The men's basketball team won Brevard's first South Atlantic Conference Championship and the Cycling team was named the 2009 Fall Mountain Bike National Champions.
+Brevard has also seen multiple athletes and coaches receive both All-Conference and All-Region recognition as the Tornados look to establish a pattern of success both in the NCAA and the South Atlantic Conference.